lapicidae/tvs-scraper/README.md

 The scraper offers a custom caching system to minimize the number of live requests to the server and accelerate execution time on repeated runs.
 Caching of processed JSON data is **enabled by default**.

 **First Run:**
 During the **first run** of the scraper, especially when scraping many channels and days, execution can take a **very long time**.
 This is because the cache is initially empty, and all data must be fetched live from the internet.
-The default cache Time To Live (`--cache-ttl`) is 6 hours, and the cache is stored by default in the system's temporary directory in a subdirectory named `tvs-cache` (`--cache-dir`).
+The default cache Time To Live (`--cache-ttl`) is 24 hours, and the cache is stored by default in the system's temporary directory in a subdirectory named `tvs-cache` (`--cache-dir`).

 **Subsequent Runs:**
-**After the first run**, subsequent scraper runs will generally be **significantly faster**.
+**After** the **first run**, subsequent scraper runs will generally be **significantly faster**.
 The scraper stores fetched HTML responses and processed JSON data on disk.
 For repeated requests to the same URLs or data, information will be loaded from the cache instead of being downloaded or re-processed, which significantly reduces the time.

 **Cache Consistency Check:**
 By default, the scraper uses a robust cache consistency check based on `Content-Length` (as a fallback when a 304 status is not received) and ETag/Last-Modified headers.
 This ensures that cached data is only used if the remote content hasn't significantly changed.

 **Proactive Cache Cleanup:**
-The scraper performs proactive cache cleanup to automatically remove stale or no longer relevant cache files (e.g., for past days or data too far in the future).
-This helps manage cache size and optimize performance.
+The scraper performs proactive cache cleanup to automatically remove stale or no longer relevant cache files.
+This includes removing empty channel subdirectories, cache files for channels no longer targeted, and daily cache files outside the relevant time period.
 By default, cache files for past days are deleted; this behavior can be disabled with `--cache-keep`.

 **Potential Slowdowns due to Cache:**
 In certain scenarios, using the cache can, however, lead to **considerable slowdowns**.
 This can happen if: